smallboy-dev/Vitalswap/README.md

 # VitalSwap – Transparent FX Fees (React + Vite)

-A lightweight, production-ready single-page site built with React 18 and Vite 5.
-It showcases transparent currency swap fees with a polished, professional UI, smooth page transitions, and dark mode support.
+A modern, mobile-friendly single-page app for transparent currency swap fees, built with React 18 and Vite 5.
+Features animated page sections, live exchange rates and fee fetching, dark mode, a responsive floating AI assistant, and robust error/fallback handling.

+---

 ## Features

-- Responsive, modern layout with semantic HTML
-- Sticky header with scroll shadow and mobile navigation drawer
-- Theme toggle with auto dark mode and manual override
-- Professional motion system
-  - **Global reveal and fade animations**: All major sections, cards, and blocks animate in with IntersectionObserver and staggered fade/slide transitions.
-  - Animated calculator result values
-  - Respects prefers-reduced-motion for accessibility
-- **Sections:** Hero, Fees, Calculator, Referrals, Rates, CTA, Footer
+- Fully responsive, professional design
+- Animated page sections and cards (IntersectionObserver, CSS transitions)
-- **Floating Assistant:** Mobile-friendly floating AI/chat assistant with responsive pop panel and dark mode support
+- Sticky, animated header with theme toggle and dark mode support
-- Live fee/rates tables with switch tabs (Customer/Business)
+- Live exchange rates and fee breakdowns, using external API endpoints (with offline/backup fallbacks)
+- Categorized, toggleable fee tables (Customer / Business)
+- Calculator for real-time rate and fee conversion
+- Floating Assistant: Conversational AI powered interface that fetches and announces rates/fees/referral info
+- Accessible (prefers-reduced-motion, ARIA, keyboard nav, high contrast)
-- All endpoints are environment-driven (no hardcoded API URLs), easily configured for hackathons or production
+- No hardcoded API URLs—configure with `.env` for easy deployment anywhere

-- Graceful asset fallbacks and error handling for images
+---

-## Demo Quick Guide
+## Demo Overview

-- **Page Animations:**
-  - Scroll down—the hero, fee cards, calculator, rates, and other major blocks will gracefully fade/slide into view.
-Animations run only once as each element enters the viewport.
-  - If your OS/browser prefers reduced motion, all effects are automatically disabled for accessibility.

-- **Dark Mode:**
+- **Animations:** All main sections, cards, and results animate in as you scroll.
-  - Click the theme toggle in the header. the entire UI—including Fee breakdowns, tables, cards, and the Floating Assistant—adapts backgrounds, borders, and text for a beautiful night mode.
+- **Dark Mode:** Click the theme toggle in the header.
+The UI, fees, and chat adapt for night.

-- **Floating Assistant:**
+- **Floating Assistant:** Tap the bottom-right AI icon for smart, voiced support on any device.
-  - Tap the bottom-right AI button to reveal the chat.
-Try on your phone or mobile emulator; the chat panel and controls scale and reflow for all mobile sizes.

-## Tech Stack

-- React 18
-- Vite 5 (dev server and build)
-- Vanilla CSS (no external UI framework)
+---

 ## Getting Started